keyboardDrummer/Miksilo/docs/_docs/discussion/dynamic-node-classes-vs-field-objects.md

 Using just literal strings as keys for fields as shapes does not seem ideal, since strings are guaranteed to be unique.

-Is there a use to using Scala's dynamic type for Blender?
+Is there a use to using Scala's dynamic type for Miksilo?

 # Field objects
 - Have intellisense